Bachelor of Science in Nursing

 - Social Security Number.

-- Photo Identification.
+- U.S. Government-issued Photo Identification.

 Professional liability insurance (covered by course fees) is provided for each student through the TWU student professional liability group policy.